benyangtang/opennex_sample1/README.md

+# Prerequisites
+-

+# What does the Docker image contain?
 - This Docker image is for easily publishing your algorithms in Python online, making them callable through REST api.
 - The Docker image has the following packages and their dependencies installed:
   - python=2.7